-- 1. the small claims track
+- 1. the small claims track;

-- 2. the fast track
+- 2. the fast track;

-- 3. the multi-track
+- 3. the intermediate track and

+- the multi-track.

 The rules in the CPR which apply will vary depending on which track the case is allocated to, with increasing levels of formality and process required the more complex and valuable the case.
-There are no proposals for a fourth track which would be called the "intermediate track" for those claims us to £100,000 but these are not yet implemented.